 Franchise financing carries an extra parameter.
 Lenders won’t stop at reviewing your financial health; they will also analyze the franchise itself to ensure they are funding a reliable business model.

-If lenders like the franchise, they’ll proceed to read your business plan.
+If financial institutions like the franchise, they’ll proceed to read your business plan.
 Not every franchisee launches a successful franchise, and lenders understand this risk.
 They will assess your business plan and consider your experience before providing you with a loan.

 Most lenders will request a down payment.
 Most of these initial payments range from 10%-30%.
 Start saving for the down payment if you are far off from securing a franchise, as you’ll have more flexibility by the time you have to pay.